Tapish0305/Medical_Imaging/README.md

   Identifying medical conditions in X-ray of various thoracic regions through mordern Machine Learning(Algorithim).
   # Dataset Overview
  This project utilizes three datasets for training and evaluation:
- 1. Vinbigdata-512-Image-Dataset
+ 1. Vinbigdata-512-Image-Dataset-
      Contains train and test directories, each holding medical images.
- 2. VinBigData-YOLO-Labels-Dataset
+ 2. VinBigData-YOLO-Labels-Dataset-
      Contains train and test directories, each holding corresponding YOLO-formatted labels.
      Covers 14 medical conditions detected in chest X-rays.
- 3. YOLOv5-Official-v31-Dataset
+ 3. YOLOv5-Official-v31-Dataset-
      The official YOLOv5 dataset used for benchmarking and model improvements.